Our vision of Industry 4.0. Discover how Warp 10 can manage data and processes in industrial context.

 Finally, add contextual data, such as team schedules, teams rotation statuses, stocks, purchases, etc. A night shift team may have lower productivity or affect the health of your production lines according to the fatigue or the expertise of the operators.

 Once these data are ingested, you will be able, with the right tool of analysis, to find correlations between them.
 For example, a degradation of the texture of your product depending on the degree of hygrometry and the expansion of an element of your machine in connection with the outside temperature.
-Your dashboards and alerts will be enriched.
+It will enrich your dashboards and alerts.

 Not only will you have more relevant short-term analysis results, but depending on your depth of history, you will be able to perform long-term analyzes and discover seasonality or perform predictive analysis on your indicators.